-ACTION RATIONALE 8.1 If any discrepancy in the count is identified by the scrub practitioner, the operating surgeon must be informed immediately and a search implemented at once.
-Closure should cease unless it is a life or limb situation.
+ACTION RATIONALE 8.1 If any discrepancy in the count is identified by the scrub practitioner, the operating surgeon must be informed immediately and a search implemented at once. the issues and they will assist in the Closure should cease unless it is a life or limb situation.
 8.2 If a thorough search does not locate the item, an X-ray is to be taken before the reversal of anaesthesia and before the patient leaves the operating theatre if undergoing local / regional anaesthetic procedures.
 To confirm that the patient is not at risk of a retained foreign body and to prevent further surgery to remove the item.
 8.3 A plain X-ray is recommended (MHRA 2005b).
 Fluoroscopy/image intensifier should not be used in these circumstances.
 Fluoroscopy/image intensifier may fail to locate radio opaque swabs.
 8.4 Missing micro items (such as needles which cannot be detected on X-ray) are to be recorded on the patient care plan and the theatre register (e.g. Theatreman).
 An X-ray should be performed at the discretion of the surgeon.
 All records are correct should the item be found at a later date.

-Document Title: Swab Instrument and Sharps 24 of 25 Approval Date:
+Document Title: Swab Instrument and Sharps Count Policy and Procedure 24 of 25 Approval Date:

-Count Policy and Procedure ''

 Reference Number: UHB 191 Next Review Date:

 Version Number: 3 Date of Publication: 07/07/2013

 Approved By: UHB Quality Safety and

 Experience Committee

 8.5 If an instrument, swab, sharp or other item is missing the following action must be taken; To confirm that the item is not in the patient.
 The surgeon will check the patient's surgical cavity and the area around the wound The scrub practitioner will perform another count Circulating staff will check the theatre and the area immediately around and under the operating table.
-Circulating staff will check all bins in the theatre and will open all swab bags and recount their contents if still missing Circulating staff will open all swab bags and recount their contents if still missing Correct reporting of incidents will allow staff to be able to learn from the incident through investigation.
-If still missing: Inform the patients consultant Inform the duty manager / senior nurse X-ray the patient in theatre Document the incident in the patients care plan and notes Complete an online e-datix incident form and refer to the Incident, Hazard and Near Miss Reporting Policy Complete a HSDU / SSU document for missing instruments
+Circulating staff will check all bins in the theatre and will open all swab bags and recount their contents if still missing Circulating staff will open all swab bags and recount their contents if still missing If still missing: Inform the patients consultant Inform the duty manager / senior nurse X-ray the patient in theatre Document the incident in the patients care plan and notes Complete an online e-datix incident form and refer to the Incident, Hazard and Near Miss Reporting Policy Complete a HSDU / SSU document for missing instruments